 This one is huge.
 Internet is filled with negativity when it comes to indie MMO games.
 No one says its good idea, and everyone says its the last thing you should attempt.

 Are they right?
 Factually yes.
 What are they essentially saying is that you shouldn’t do things that require huge team and budget when you don’t meet these requirements, e.g. you don’t have team and are broke.
-Its only rational to not do things on your own that require a lot more workforce.
+It’s only rational to avoid tasks that require a lot more workforce if you are on your own.

 Are there exceptions or workarounds?
 For sure!
 For example Minecraft despite being multiplayer game, although its not MMO (there are MMO servers though) was made by single person!

-And the world is self-generating, therefore developer doesn’t ned to add “new locations every month or people will stop playing”.
+And the world is self-generating, therefore developer doesn’t need to add “new locations every month or people will stop playing”.
 Did people stop playing Minecraft?
 I don’t think so.

-Except Minecraft there’s RuneScape MMORPG, which was made by three people, and ton of smaller browser games like previously mentioned Slitherio, and similar games Agario and more.
-They are all networked and more or less resemble MMORPGs, but many of them were made just by one or three people.
+Except Minecraft there’s RuneScape MMORPG, which was made by three people, and ton of smaller browser games like SlitherIo, AgarIo, PowerLineIo, WildsIo and many more.
+They are all networked, have players and more or less resemble MMO games.

 Real World Example Of Failed MMORPG